banasibb/kickstarter_challenge/Written_Report_Template.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- What are two conclusions you can draw about the Outcomes based on Launch Date?<br /> The month of May saw the highest number of successful theater campaigns across all years, from 2009 to 2017.<br />
+  Campaigns are almost as likely to fail as they are to succeed when launched in the month of December.<br />

-- What can you conclude about the Outcomes based on Goals?
+- What can you conclude about the Outcomes based on Goals?<br />
+Investments greater than $45,000 were unlikelty to see successful outcomes. <br />

-- What are some limitations of this dataset?
+- What are some limitations of this dataset?<br />
+There is no information in the dataset that could be used to derive profitability, such as revenue from ticket sales.<br />

-- What are some other possible tables and/or graphs that we could create?
+- What are some other possible tables and/or graphs that we could create?<br />
+It may be useful to analyse the successfulness of musicals versus plays by time of year within the Theater category.